stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 ## Software Quality

 Based on what we discussed about software intensive systems, software quality is not just a function of our software but also the user experience provided by our deliverable.

+## Identifying Purpose

+Identifying a purpose is to define requirements.
+This is a very difficult task due to factors such as:

+- Sheer complexity of purpose/requirements
+- People not knowing what they want
+- Changing requirements
+- Conflicting requirements